RazanAlkhaluqy/chatbot-sales/README.md

 - Perform data cleaning and preprocessing using **Pandas**
 - Conduct exploratory data analysis (EDA) to answer business questions
 - Apply **AI models from Hugging Face** for sentiment analysis of reviews
-- Build a **basic chatbot** to answer queries about products and insights like : Which product has the highest rating?
+- Build a **basic chatbot** to answer queries about products and insights.

 The ultimate goal is to provide actionable insights on product performance and customer sentiment while demonstrating AI-assisted analytics.